A Thousand Blows: Production

 The concept for the series was the brainchild of actress Hannah Walters, who pitched her idea to Steven Knight.
 In August 2022, it was revealed that a twelve episode boxing drama was in development, with Knight set as showrunner with Tinge Krishnan as lead director and an executive producer alongside Knight.

 The series stars an ensemble cast which includes Erin Doherty, Malachi Kirby and Stephen Graham in lead roles while Francis Lovehall, James Nelson-Joyce, Jason Tobin, Hannah Walters, Morgan Hilaire, Caoilfhionn Dunne, Jemma Carlton, Nadia Albina, Tom Davis, Daniel Mays, Darci Shaw, Gary Lewis, Susan Lynch, and Robert Glenister round out the main cast.

 Principal photography began in March 2023, with filming taking place in London.
-In February 2025, ahead of the series premiere, it was confirmed that a second season had been filmed.
+In February 2025, ahead of the series premiere, it was confirmed that a second series had been filmed.